SaxonRah/MachinaPlays/README.md

 We will try and feed it generative labeled data and predict the ranks of any given hand of cards.

+Note: I'm going to clarify something, Classifying a set of 5 cards to a poker hand rank is a pretty useless task and is a good example of a bad problem to apply NN with.
+This is the point.

 Relevant UnrealEngine4 forum thread https://forums.unrealengine.com/showthread.php?113783-Neural-Network-A-journey-into-the-mind&p=581938&viewfull=1#post581938